 The successful buyer will then be told they have the winning offer.

 Selling with an estate agent

 Once you’ve decided to sell using an estate agent, choose one by asking questions about their track record in selling properties like yours.

-Find out how they intend to market your property online, as that’s where many people start their search.
+Find out how they intend to market your property online, as this is where many people start their search.
 And remember, there will be a fee involved.

 How to complain about an estate agent